bgokden/veri/README.md

 ## Knn querying

-Veri internally has a kd-tree, but it also query its neighbours and merge the result.
+Veri internally has a kd-tree, but it also queries its neighbours and merges the result.
 It is very similar to map-reduce process done on the fly without planning.

 When a knn query is stated, veri creates a unique id, Starts a timer,